 What the beaches look like

-Playa Tamarindo beach stretches roughly 3.5 kilometers (2.17 miles) with tan sand and some rocky areas.
-The beach actually connects to the Tamarindo estuary and Playa Grande, which all together makes up the Marino Las Baulas national park.
+Playa Tamarindo beach is a long beach, stretching over 1 mile with tan sand, perfect for walking on the beach.
+The beach actually connects to the Tamarindo estuary, Playa Langosta and Playa Grande, which all together makes up the Marino Las Baulas National Park.

-There are a handful of beach front restaurants and bars and during high tide, the water comes right up to the trees.
+There are a handful of beach front restaurants and bars and during high tide, the water comes quite high.
 There isn’t a ton of shade at this beach, so many people rent an umbrella and chairs or bask in the sun.

 Jaco has characteristics of the Central and South Pacific beaches, with dark brown sand and dark blue waters.
-Sunsets are nice at Jaco as well, but you don’t get the full view like you do at Tamarindo.
+Sunsets are nice at Jaco as well.

 You can watch a short aerial video of the beach and town.